ScriptersCF/Game_Jam_Info/README.md

 # ScriptersCF Gamejam Information

 ## Introduction
 A game jam is an event where you have to make a game based on a theme in a specified amount of time, which is usually 24 hours at ScriptersCF.
-After completing and submitting your game, the community will vote for their favourite game privately.
-The developer(s) behind the best game receives a prize derived from donations which has previously gone up to **125,000R$**.
+After completing and submitting your game, we will determine our favourite game with a community vote and/or panel of judges, at our discretion.
+We pledge to send the developer(s) behind the best game a prize derived from donations, which has previously gone up to **125,000R$**.

 ## Rules
 - All scripts MUST be created by you within the allotted time